 * a burden (for a particular individual or enterprise) Concern combined with an impression of God's will concerning the matter; also often used in regard to a strong desire to pray for a particular individual or enterprise

-* Chapter summary A common inductive method of Bible study improperly distorted to heavily emphasize performance-driven personal application
+* Chapter summary A common inductive method of Bible study improperly distorted in the Assembly to heavily emphasize performance-driven personal application

 * Children's Hour Sunday school

-* consequences Punishment issued by "head steward" for "stewardships" being done incorrectly or late in a "brothers' or sisters' house"
+* consequences Punishments issued by "head steward" for "stewardships" being done incorrectly or late in a "brothers' or sisters' house"

 * the covering A Plymouth Brethren idea that being in submission to a properly constituted local assembly provided protection from satanic attack